-Fundamental to this development is a sleeping schedule and nutritious menu that is prepared daily by our Red Seal Cook.
-Keeping in line with the Canadian Food Guide, our seasonally changing menu provides children with nutritious snacks and lunches that locally sourced when possible.
-During summer months, our on-site cook is able to use vegetables and herbs produced on our own KinderFarm, a quarter acre garden located upon our western lawn.
+Fundamental to this development is a sleeping schedule and nutritious menu that is prepared daily by our Red Seal chef, Mrs. Alyssa.
+Keeping in line with the Canadian Food Guide, our seasonally changing menu provides children with nutritious snacks and lunches that are locally sourced when possible.
+During summer months, our on-site chef is able to use vegetables and herbs produced on our own KinderFarm, a quarter acre garden located upon our western lawn.

 CREATING RELATIONSHIPS THROUGH ENGAGEMENT, INTERACTION AND REFLECTION

-Each day, beginning with our morning hellos, our Kindertown educators are dedicated to establishing and maintaining relationships with children and their families.
-Throughout their day together, educators and children are constantly interacting with one another.
-Whether playing in the dirt, painting with their fingers, or eating – family style – at lunch and snack, our educators are constantly engaged in the learning process and development of their students.
+Each day, beginning with the morning hellos and hugs, our Kindertown educators are dedicated to establishing and maintaining honest and caring relationships with both children and their families.
+Throughout their day, educators and children are constantly interacting with one another.
+Whether playing in the dirt, painting with their fingers, or eating together at lunch and snack.
+Kindertown educators are constantly engaged in the learning process, while also acting as provocateurs of curiosity and wonder.

-By providing children with a set of knowledge and tools necessary to build upon their own stressors, challenges and accomplishments, they can begin to express their own ideas, theories and solutions about themselves and the world around them.
+Providing children with a set of knowledge and tools to cope and build upon their own stressors, challenges and accomplishments, will allow them express their own ideas, theories and solutions about themselves and their role in the world around them.
 Working with parents, and the community at large, through open and collaborative relationships, we hope to continually build on this self-awareness.
-Perhaps just as important, by engaging with parents to participate in the classroom, on projects or in our very own KinderFarm, we can begin to create real relationships, and the building blocks of a healthy community that is not just the best place to raise a child, but also the best place to be a child.
+Perhaps just as important, by engaging with parents to participate in the classroom, on projects, or in our very own KinderFarm, we can begin to create real relationships and the building blocks of a healthy community and city, that is not just the best place to raise a child, but also the best place to be a child.

 PROGRAM, CURRICULUM AND THE THIRD TEACHER

-There are multiple nooks, crannies and open spaces in and outside our facility that encourage exploration, discovery and imagination.
-Surrounded by a generous amount of suburban greens pace, our outdoor playground and urban farm provides children with an array of different sensorial, gross motor and artistic opportunities to engage in.
-Inside, various loft spaces, designated learning areas and a diverse wealth of materials encouragers a more introspective and intuitive type pf play.
+There are multiple nooks, crannies and open spaces throughout and across our facility that encourage exploration, discovery and imagination.
+Surrounded by a generous amount of suburban green space, our outdoor playground and urban farm provides children with an array of different sensory, gross motor and artistic opportunities to engage in.
+Within our walls we have various loft spaces, designated learning areas and a diverse wealth of materials that encourages a more introspective and intuitive type pf play.